joomdev/mighty-frequently-bought-together/readme.md

 ## Changelog

 ### 1.0.1
+* Fixed logic of related products
+* Fixed dropdown list of all products in custom selection
+* Fixed box position
-* Fixed issues and bugs
+* Fixed minor bugs and issues

 ### 1.0.0
 * Initial release.